GinoMan/CSharpPythonBridgePOC/README.md

 # What does it do? #

 The current version of the python script shows a dialog box with a custom title and text.
 The C# library merely wraps [Forms.MessageBox.Show()][3].
 It then is able to interpret the result of the call as an enum and compare the Enum to the result in python to see what button was clicked by the user.
+It also retrieves boolean values from C#, and passes and returns strings from C#.
+It displays them on the screen using the message box.

 The enum itself is fully implemented but the dialog code will always return ["DialogResult.OK"][4] unless you close it at which point you'll get a different value.
 It is intended for the [MessageBoxButtons][5] and [MessageBoxIcon][6] to be implemented in the next release (See [Roadmap](#roadmap)) so that they can be passed along to the msgbox function and different values of [DialogResult][4] will be possible.